-Seismic design of tall buildings using these Guidelines requires characterization of two levels of ground shaking: Service Level shaking and Maximum Considered Earthquake shaking.
-This chapter provides guidance for an overall approach that involves: (1) conducting probabilistic or deterministic seismic hazard analysis to define acceleration response spectra for each of these shaking levels; (2) modifying the spectra as needed for local site effects; and (3) selecting and modifying appropriate accelerograms for response history analysis at the Maximum Considered Earthquake level and Service Level as needed.
-This chapter also provides guidance for appropriate consideration of soil-foundation-structure interaction effects.
+- 3 Seismic design of tall buildings using these Guidelines requires characterization of two - 4 levels of ground shaking: Service Level shaking and Maximum Considered Earthquake - 5 shaking.
+This chapter provides guidance for an overall approach that involves: 1) - 6 conducting probabilistic or deterministic seismic hazard analysis to define acceleration - 7 response spectra for each of these shaking levels; 2) modifying the spectra as needed - 8 for local site effects, and; 3) selecting and modifying appropriate accelerograms for - 9 response history analysis at the Maximum Considered Earthquake level and Service - 10 Level as needed.
+This chapter also provides guidance for appropriate consideration of - 11 soil-foundation-structure interaction effects.

-5.2 Seismic Hazard Analysis
+12 5.2 Seismic Hazard Analysis

-Use seismic hazard analysis to determine the appropriate ordinate amplitude of Service Level and Maximum Considered Earthquake shaking level acceleration response spectra.
-Two types of seismic hazard analyses may be used.
-Probabilistic seismic hazard analysis generally should be used.
-At sites that are located within 10 kilometres of one or more known active faults, capable of producing earthquakes with magnitudes in excess of M6, deterministic seismic hazard analysis also should be used for the Maximum Considered Earthquake shaking level.
-Refer to the requirements of ASCE 7, Chapter 21 to determine whether the results of probabilistic or deterministic seismic hazard analysis should be used to define the Maximum Considered Earthquake acceleration response spectrum.
+- 13 Use seismic hazard analysis to determine the appropriate ordinate amplitude of Service - 14 Level and Maximum Considered Earthquake shaking level acceleration response - spectra.
+Two types of seismic hazard analysis may be used.
+Probabilistic seismic hazard - analysis generally should be used.
+At sites that are located within 10 kilometres of one - or more known active faults, capable of producing earthquakes with magnitudes in - 18 excess of M6, deterministic seismic hazard analysis also should be used for the - 19 Maximum Considered Earthquake shaking level.
+Refer to the requirements of ASCE 7, - 20 Chapter 21 to determine whether the results of probabilistic or deterministic seismic - 21 hazard analysis should be used to define the Maximum Considered Earthquake - acceleration response spectrum.

-5.2.1 Probabilistic Seismic Hazard Analysis
+23 5.2.1 Probabilistic Seismic Hazard Analysis

-Perform probabilistic seismic hazard analysis for Service Level shaking (43-year return period, 50% probability of exceedance in 30 years) and Maximum Considered Earthquake shaking, as defined in ASCE 7 using appropriate contemporary models for the description of regional seismic sources and ground motion prediction equations.
-Ensure that the recent developments in those topics and the use of the models are properly implemented in the probabilistic seismic hazard analysis code being used.
-The mechanics of probabilistic seismic hazard analysis are described elsewhere (for example, Stewart et al., 2001; McGuire, 2004) and this section assumes a basic familiarity with the analysis procedures.
-When conducting probabilistic seismic hazard analysis, account for epistemic (modeling) uncertainties in the input source and ground motion prediction models and in the associated parameter values by including weighted alternatives in the analysis.

-Report the following outcomes of probabilistic seismic hazard analysis: (1) mean ground motion hazard curves at key structural periods including 0.2 seconds, 1.0 second, 2 seconds, and the fundamental period of the structure; (2) uniform hazard spectra associated with the Service Level and Maximum Considered Earthquake shaking levels; and (3) percentage contributions to the ground motion hazard at the key structural periods for each hazard level.
-These contributions are a function of the seismic source, earthquake magnitude, and source-to-site distance, and are evaluated from deaggregation of the seismic hazard.
+- 24 Perform probabilistic seismic hazard analysis for Service Level shaking (43-year return - period, 50% probability of exceedance in 30 years) and Maximum Considered - 26 Earthquake shaking, as defined in ASCE 7 using appropriate contemporary models for - the description of regional seismic sources and ground motion prediction equations. - 28 Ensure that the recent developments in those topics and the use of the models are - 29 properly implemented in the probabilistic seismic hazard analysis code being used.
+The - 30 mechanics of probabilistic seismic hazard analysis are described elsewhere (for - 31 example, Stewart et al., 2001; McGuire, 2004) and this section assumes a basic - familiarity with the analysis procedures.
+When conducting probabilistic seismic hazard - analysis, account for epistemic (modeling) uncertainties in the input source and ground - motion prediction models and in the associated parameter values by including weighted - 35 alternatives in the analysis. - Report the following outcomes of probabilistic seismic hazard analysis: 1) mean ground- - motion hazard curves at key structural periods including 0.2 seconds, 1.0 second, 2 - seconds, and the fundamental period of the structure; 2) uniform hazard spectra - 39 associated with the Service Level and Maximum Considered Earthquake shaking levels; - and; 3) percentage contributions to the ground-motion hazard at the key structural - 41 periods for each hazard level.
+These contributions are a function of the seismic source,